 A Coordinated Remedy Program ensures vehicle product manufacturers have sufficient replacements on hand to meet recall demand.
 In Takata’s case, the program will ensure vehicles with defective airbags will receive new airbags by June 2016, and it will also ensure vehicles with airbag design issues will be equipped with new airbags by the end of 2019.

 Over 23 million defective Takata airbags were installed in 19 million vehicles that were manufactured by 12 different automakers.

-If you own a vehicle with a defective Takata airbag, or if you were injured in a car accident that may have been caused by a defective Takata airbag, the product liability lawyers the Phillips Law Group can help you get the justice and compensation you deserve.
+If you own a vehicle with a defective Takata airbag, or if you were injured in a car accident that may have been caused by a defective Takata airbag, the injury attorneys in Phoenix, AZ at Phillips Law Group can help you get the justice and compensation you deserve.

 Call or fill out our FREE Case Evaluation Form on this page.

 Jasmine helped me so so much I want to thank her !
 And also Aaron , i was always scared after an accident , knowing I would have to deal with lawyers but not here .
 Luckily I’ve only been in 3 accidents but this time it was fast and easy .
 And i received all the treatments I needed to help me recover !
 Thank you Jasmine and Aaron!

 Sophia H is a pleasure to work with!
 Thanks for all you do.